david-chidester/Cruise-Industry-Market-Research/CONTRIBUTING.md

 7. Attempt to merge the master branch `git merge upstream/master`

 8. `git push` Push it to your git account
-   - If it doesn't exist git will complain and print out a command to run
+   - If it doesn't exist, git will complain and print out a command to run
    - The command is `git push --set-upstream origin <branch_name>`

 9. Make a pull request on github